McLaren F1 GTR: 1995–1996

 Gordon Murray, creator of the McLaren F1, originally saw his creation as the ultimate road car, with no intention to take the car racing.
 Although the car used many racing technologies and designs, it was felt that the car should be a road car first, without any intent built into the creation of the car to modify it into a racing car.

 However, soon after the launch of the McLaren F1, the BPR Global GT Series was created.
-Starting in the 1994 season, the series featured racing modifications of sports cars such as the Venturi 600LM, Ferrari F40, and Porsche 911 Turbo.
+Starting in the 1994 season, the series featured racing modifications of sports cars such as the Venturi 600 LM, Ferrari F40, and Porsche 911 Turbo.
 Viewed as a possible replacement for the defunct World Sportscar Championship, major manufacturers were taking interest in the series.
 At the same time, teams were also looking for faster and more capable cars for the series top class, GT1.
 Many teams, such as those run by Ray Bellm and Thomas Bscher, seeing the potential in the McLaren F1 road cars, Le Mans winner John Nielsen turned to Gordon Murray in an attempt to convince him to offer factory backing on racing versions for the BPR series.